 The church was built in the second half of the 13th century.
 Due to its favorable location, the building served defensive purposes and became a pilgrimage site, which in the next century required expansion.
 In the fourteenth century, the chancel was extended, and another expansion took place at the beginning of the sixteenth century, when a late-gothic chapel at the northern wall of the nave was built.
-Soon afterwards, the annex was added to the chapel from the west and the corpus was enlarged with an additional south aisle, accessible through the new southern portal.
+Soon afterwards, the annex from the west was added and the nave was enlarged by an additional south aisle.

 Website apsida.sk, Radvaň.